| Santa Barbara, California is

 The city rests on a narrow shelf between the Santa Ynez Mountains and the

 Pacific coast, and is one of southern California's foremost vacation areas.
+A day in the city could be

 spent biking, beach-going, fishing, or hiking in a setting rich with